iViNiK/public-italian-holidays/README.md

 Technologies used:

+* Java EE 1.8
 * Spring Boot 2.4.4
 * Spring Web + Security
 * Embedded Tomcat 9

+The IDE used is Spring Tool Suite 4.

 ## About security

-Some words to explain how the secured context was created.
+Following to explain how the secured context was created.

 ### Create certificates for server and client